rajashtani/InsightForge/apis/api_design_principles.md

 ## 1. Design Principles

-**Definition**: Design principles are fundamental guidelines that govern API architecture to ensure reliability, scalability, and maintainability.
+These design principles are fundamental guidelines that govern API architecture to ensure reliability, scalability, and maintainability.
 These principles apply across all API protocols and establish a consistent approach to resource management, communication, and error handling.

 - **Resource-Oriented Design**: APIs represent data and functionality as resources (e.g., users, orders), accessed via unique identifiers or endpoints.
 - **Statelessness**: Each request contains all necessary information, independent of prior requests, to enable scalability and fault tolerance.